It’s no secret that Paris, London, Rome, and Amsterdam are some of the most visited and loved cities across Europe.

 18. Ljubljana, Slovenia

 Ljubljana, the capital of Slovenia is one of the smallest capital cities in Europe.
-Despite the size, it’s still one of the most underrated cities in Europe.
+Despite the size, it’s an amazing city that doesn’t get enough credit.

 Firstly, most attractions and must-visit places are close-by around the city center.
 The most prominent landmark is Ljubljana Castle.